 If you’re ever in a position where you have to throw a fancy party with only a day or 2 to make all of your sides, soups, desserts, appetizers and cocktails, fear not!
 It can be done!
 Here’s how to throw an extra fancy lobster party in a pinch!

-On the Menu: Lobsters! (of course), a creamy, spicy curry butternut squash soup, a heavenly pumpkin cheesecake mousse with salted caramel, beautiful deviled eggs and some lovely little snacks as appetizers.
+On the Menu: Lobsters! (of course), a perfectly simple cocktail, creamy, roasted curry cauliflower soup, a heavenly cheesecake mousse with raspberry compote, beautiful deviled eggs and some lovely little snacks as appetizers.

 No need to go over the top with your napkins, but why leave them bare or stick them into a napkin ring when you can simply tie them with string and add a sprig of rosemary?